ohussNJ/Weather-Prediction/README.md

 # Weather Prediction
-* Program to predict weather at a certain time, date, and location based on past weather patterns.
+* Program to predict weather at a certain time, date, and location based on past weather patterns (In progress).